PeachCollector for iOS

 isUnitTestingflag is available.
 If true, notifications will be sent by the collector (see

-- The collector retrieves the Advertising ID to set as the device ID in order to track users that do not have user IDs.
-People can choose to limit tracking on their devices and the Advertising ID will not be available anymore.
+- The collector retrieves the identifierForVendor to set as the device ID in order to track users that do not have user IDs.
+People can choose to limit tracking on their devices and this ID will not be sent to Peach.
 In this case, if there is no

 userIDdefined, no events will be recorder or sent.
 Unless you set the